-The ACD's current policy is to only levy a charge on switching between Funds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares as specified in Appendix I. There is currently no charge for converting Shares in one Class of a Fund for shares in another class of the same Fund.
+The ACD's current policy is to only levy a charge on switching between Funds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares as specified in Appendix I. There is currently no charge for converting Shares in one Class of a Fund for shares in another class of the same Fund or for Exchanges.

 3.6.4.
-Dilution Levy
+Dilution adjustment

-The actual cost of purchasing, selling or switching underlying investments in a Fund may deviate from the mid-market value used in calculating its Share price, due to dealing charges, taxes, and any spread between buying and selling prices of a Fund's underlying investments.
-These dealing costs could have an adverse effect on the value of a Fund, known as "dilution".
-In order to mitigate the effect of dilution the Regulations allow the ACD to make a dilution levy on the purchase, redemption or Switch of Shares in a Fund.
-A dilution levy is a separate charge of such amount or at such rate as is determined by the ACD to be made for the purpose of reducing the effect of dilution.
-This amount is not retained by the ACD, but is paid into the relevant Fund.
+The actual cost of purchasing, selling or switching underlying investments in a Subfund may deviate from the mid-market value used in calculating its Share price, due to dealing charges, taxes, and any spread between buying and selling prices of the Subfund's underlying investments.
+These costs could have an adverse effect on the value of a Sub-fund, known as "dilution".
+In order to mitigate the effect of dilution the Regulations allow the ACD to adjust the sale and purchase price of Shares in Subfunds to take into account the possible effects of dilution.
+This is known as making a dilution adjustment or operating swinging single pricing.
+The power to make a dilution adjustment may only be exercised for the purpose of reducing dilution in the Subfunds.